Human Respiratory System Lesson: Parts and Functions

 • The bronchi and bronchioles distribute air to the lungs.

-• The lungs are where gas exchange occurs in the alveoli.
+• The lungs are where gas exchange with blood vessels occurs in the alveoli.

-The diaphragm, a key muscle, helps the lungs expand and contract, ensuring efficient air movement.
-This gas exchange is vital for maintaining balance and health, making sure cells get oxygen and carbon dioxide is removed.
+The diaphragm, a key muscle at the top of the abdomen, helps the lungs expand and contract, ensuring efficient air movement.
+Gas exchange with the bloodstream is vital for maintaining balance and health, making sure cells get oxygen and carbon dioxide is removed.

 What Are the Features of the Respiratory System?

-The human respiratory system is essential for sustaining life by facilitating the exchange of gases, supporting cellular respiration, and maintaining overall homeostasis.
-Key features of the respiratory system include:
+The human respiratory system is essential for sustaining life by facilitating gas exchange, supporting cellular respiration, and maintaining overall homeostasis.
+Key features of the respiratory system include

 • Cellular Respiration: Energy in the human body is generated through the breakdown of glucose molecules within all living cells.
 This process, known as cellular respiration, is fundamental for the production of energy.